near-ndc/i-am-human/contracts/registry/README.md

 ## Additional Queries

-The IAH Registry supports the following extra queries, which are not part of the NEP-393 standard:
+The IAH Registry supports the following extra queries, which are not part of the NEP-393 standard.
+See the function docs for more complete documentation.

 - `is_human(account: AccountId) -> Proof`, where proof is list of SBTs (represented as a list of issuers and issuer minted tokens).
 The registry has a property `iah_sbts` that specifies which tokens from which issuers are required from an account to be considered a human.
 In case the account is missing any of the required tokens, or is considered a fake account (through the registry `blacklist`) an empty proof will be returned (empty list).
   For example, if `alice` is a human because she has `fractal: class 1` token with `tokenID=24`, then the function returns `["<fractal issuer account>", [24]]`.
 If the account is not a human, then an empty proof is returned (empty list).
 If the `iah_sbts` property contains more tokens, for example `fratcal: [1,2]` the `is_human` will return the proof with the tokens only if the account has both of the SBTs.
 Otherwise an empty proof will be returned.
 Eg: for `alice` with two tokens `class=1, tokenID=24` and `class=2, tokenID=40` the method will return `["<fractal issuer account>", [24, 40]]`. for `bob` with one token `class=1, tokenID=26` the method will return an empty list.